bohdaq/rust-web-server/FAQ.md

 > ifconfig # find ip address

-## Problem #4
-I'm not able to set cookies.

-### Solution
-Cookies are not implemented for Rust Web Server.
-The reason behind it is safety concerns as rws is a http server.
-As a developer you may use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to bypass absence of the cookies.

 ## Problem #5
 I see the following error in the console:
 > unable to parse request: invalid utf-8 sequence of _n_ bytes from index _m_